1. How can I contribute?

 4. Where did the information on games on GameCatalog.org come from?

-The information available on this site has been developed over time with contributions from many individuals and under the purview of several editors, originally for print editions.
+The information available on this site has been developed over time with contributions from many individuals and under the purview of several editors, originally for print editions in the 1980s and 1990s.
 The information should generally be considered accurate.
 However, variations may be evident based on individual editorial discretion and continual progress in the research and preservation of game information.
-As new information is added to the underlying integrated database, double-checks are performed to confirm and compare information previously provided.
-Authorities and references for information are being added as it becomes available.
+As new information is added to the underlying integrated database, double-checks are performed to revalidate or revise information previously provided.
+Source authorities and references for information are being added as they becomes available.

 5. How can I refer others to information available on GameCatalog.org?

-Each game and game publisher included in the AGPI Archives Game Catalog has a unique ID (identifier) that will never change.
+Each game and game publisher included in the AGPI Archives Game Catalog has a unique ID (identifier).
 You will be able to refer to games and game publishers using these unique IDs, both in your own databases, as well as in web references.

 GameCatalog.org aims to be an authoritative reference point for anyone interested in identifying a game.
 Therefore, we provide a uniform way to cite games, whether in web links or in other written descriptions.